 One tree planted for every product sold

 We're proud to announce as of 2021 we are an official reforestation partner of One Tree Planted.
-For every product sold, one tree is planted.
+For every order placed, one tree is planted.

 One Tree Planted's projects span the globe and are done in partnership with local communities and knowledgeable experts to create an impact for nature, people, and wildlife.

 Primed for protection

 When you truly love something as much as Catherine does nature, you want to protect it rather than cause unnecessary damage.
 That’s why most of the products available are made to order.
 This results in minimal wastage but also no holding of masses of stock with needless usage of electricity, heating and transportation.